- Ages 18 months to 3 years

 - Maximum enrollment of 12 children

 The Toddler classroom is a very active, energetic, fun-filled place.
 Behind the scenes teachers strive to create the most developmentally appropriate, loving, learning-filled environment possible.
 We want your child to develop a desire to learn and to have fun doing it!

-Both Stripes and Wings are very active, inquisitive and highly adventurous groups.
+The Busy Bees are very active, inquisitive and highly adventurous groups.
 Toddlers love to explore and try different things, so each day is always filled with new activities as well as Toddler favorites.
 Days are spent reading books, singing songs, doing finger plays at Circle Time, sneaking some hugs and cuddle time throughout the day, hanging out in the dramatic play area, building towers, putting together puzzles, going on walks, sensory activities and doing various art projects (which means we sometimes get messy).

 Throughout the course of the day, we take frequent walks around the Georgetown University campus and the surrounding neighborhood.
 Art projects are varied and diverse, using many forms of media and materials.
 We’ll even bring things in from our walks to use for our art projects.
 Above all, we have fun learning and practice managing our emotions so we grow into awesome little humans.

 - Ages 2½ to 4 years (approximately)

 - Maximum enrollment of 16 children total

 - Ratio: 1 teacher to 8 children

 In the Buttercup classroom, as at Hoya Kids in general, we believe emergent curricula is the most effective means of working toward our goals for children and teachers.
 We recognize that all children have different strengths and needs, and we aim to meet each child on his or her level.
 Additionally, children often do their best learning in different ways.
 Thus, we provide experiences that are visually-oriented, that challenge all of the senses, impact fine and gross motor development, support social and emotional growth, and much more.